+'''

 ishmael ~ # bastille export azkaban

+'''

 The export sub-command supports both UFS and ZFS storage.
 ZFS based containers will use ZFS snapshots.
-UFS based containers will use txz archives.
+UFS based containers will use txz archives and they can be exported only when the jail is not running.

+'''

 Usage: bastille export TARGET

+'''